-If you are using the Serial Communi-

-cation Accessory Board, you should connect pin 3 (TXD) on header J3 to pin 5 (RXC) on header J4 instead.
+If you are using the Serial Communication Accessory Board, you should connect pin 3 (TXD) on header J3 to pin 5 (RXC) on header J4 instead.

-The Serial Communication accessory board needs to be installed to run the following serial sample program in the SAMPLESRCM5700SERIAL folder.
+The Serial Communication accessory board needs to be installed to run the following serial sample program in the SAMPLES\RCM5700\SERIAL or SAMPLES\RCM6700\SERIAL folder, depending on your MiniCore model.
 This accessory board is included only with the Deluxe Development Kit.

 To install the Serial Communication accessory board, insert the strip of header pins included with the accessory board into the socket at J12 on the bottom side of the Serial Communication accessory board.
 Then line up the Serial Communication accessory board with the Interface Board or Digital I/O accessory board standoffs/connectors and install the Serial Communication accessory board pins into socket J2 on the Interface Board or the Digital I/O accessory board.
-Secure the Serial Communication accessory board with the long plastic standoffs/connectors from above as shown in Figure 6.
+Secure the Serial Communication accessory board with the long plastic standoffs/connectors from above as shown in Figure 3-6.

-Figure 7.
+Figure 3-7.
 Install Serial Communication Accessory Board